silverballs/sample_app_basic_rspec/README.md

 end

 5. I left the views commented out so you can see what woul dhave needed to be without the application layout being in place for each view

+6. Don't forget to git checkout master and merge static-pages!

+7. I will try to re organize this when I have the time soon...